alxfed/castor-pollux/README.md

   temperature:  0.5                         # 0 to 1.0
   top_k:        10                          # number of tokens to consider.
   top_p:        0.5                         # 0 to 1.0
-  thinking:     24576                       # thinking tokens budget.
+  thinking:     24576                       # max thinking tokens budget; 0 to prevent 'thinking'
 """

 instruction = 'You are Joseph Jacobs, you retell folk tales.'